ihatenodejs/modules/README.md

 If you would like to contribute, please know I appreciate it very much!

 The backend works on Node.js with Express, EJS, and Tailwind CSS.
-Each time the code is updated, make sure you run `bun run build:css` to use the latest needed styles.
+Each time the code is updated, make sure you run `bun run build:css` to build the latest CSS file for deployment.

 You can either contribute code (start with `app.js`) or your time to the `apps.json` database and `modules.json`.
 JSON formatting is pretty easy to learn.